 The Central Christian School Parent Teacher Fellowship in Hutchinson, Kan., promotes parent bonding with quarterly coffee gatherings that include snacks and icebreaker games.

 The PTF provides pastries, fruit, and breakfast casseroles and uses simple icebreakers to draw people out.
 PTF president Janice Miller says that by the end of previous coffee gatherings, “some pretty funny stories came up through the icebreaker games, and parents were much more relaxed.”
 The coffee gatherings are going strong this year under Miller’s leadership.
 Besides advertising the events well, Miller says using structured activities to promote interaction is key to creating a welcoming group environment.

 At Greenfield Elementary, a small New Hampshire school, the PTO improved communication by creating a website and overhauling its Facebook page, the result of which was a 250 percent increase in “likes.”
 The group also started publishing key activities in local and regional newspapers and using a website to coordinate volunteers.
 In addition, the PTO now stores files in the cloud to enable collaboration among members and smoother transitions at the end of each school year.
 “I think our biggest learning is to ask how parents want to be communicated with and really listen to their response,” says PTO president Angelique Moon.

 Parent surveys showed Facebook as the favored means of communication, but parents specifically wanted paper copies of PTO meeting minutes.
 As a result, the group provides both.
 Moon says the PTO continues to tweak communication for improved results.

-Honor Different Cultures
+Recognize Different Cultures

 To invite participation, the festival committee asked parents to make and donate their favorite appetizer.
 Parents were also invited to set up a table display for their country of origin or the region of the United States they had moved from.
 Participants brought in traditional clothing, handouts, games, or some other interactive element to represent a variety of countries, including Brazil, Columbia, Venezuela, Bosnia, China, India, Scotland, Canada, and South Korea.

 The evening featured dance performances, a dad’s Celtic band, international stories read by the school librarian between performances, and simple passports for students to have stamped at the tables.
 Teachers got involved by having their classes work on curricular projects related to heritage, which were displayed around the school.